trafikkdata/trafikkdata.no-dokumentasjon/docs/api/3-terms-and-conditions.md

 ## Terms and conditions

-Data available through the Traffic Data API is licensed under [the Norwegian Licence for Open Government Data (NLOD)](https://data.norge.no/nlod/en/).
-This includes, but is not limited to, the following terms and conditions.
+Data available through the Traffic Data API is licensed under <a href="https://data.norge.no/nlod/en/"  style="color: #44f55; text-decoration: underline;">the Norwegian Licence for Open Government Data (NLOD)</a> This includes, but is not limited to, the following terms and conditions.
 For further details, please refer to the complete licence.

 You are allowed to: